-Equity risks arise out of price fluctuation in the equity prices.
+Equity risks arise from price fluctuation in equity prices.
 The risk arises out of holding positions in either individual stocks (non-systemic risk) or in the market as a whole (systemic risk).
 The goal is to earn dividend income and realise capital gains sufficient to offset the interest foregone in holding such long-term positions.